History of the Jews in Austria: The Holocaust in Austria

 After the Anschluss, all Jews were effectively forced to emigrate from Austria, but the process was made extremely difficult.
 The emigration center was in Vienna, and the people leaving were required to have numerous documents approving their departure from different departments.
 The Central Office for Jewish Emigration under Adolf Eichmann was responsible for handling emigration.
-They were not allowed to take cash or stocks or valuable items like jewelry or gold, and most antiques or artworks were declared ‘important to the state’ and could not be exported, and were often simply seized; essentially only clothes and household items could be taken, so nearly everything of value was left behind.
-To leave the country, a departure ‘tax’ had to be paid, which was a large percentage of their entire property.
+They were not allowed to take cash or stocks or valuable items like jewelry or gold, and most antiques or artworks were declared 'important to the state' and could not be exported, and were often simply seized; essentially only clothes and household items could be taken, so nearly everything of value was left behind.
+To leave the country, a departure 'tax' had to be paid, which was a large percentage of their entire property.
 Emigrants hurried to collect only their most important personal belongings, pay the departure fees, and had to leave behind them everything else.
 Departure was only possible with a visa to enter another country, which was hard to obtain, especially for the poor and elderly, so even the wealthy sometimes had to leave behind their parents or grandparents.
 By the summer of 1939 110,000 Jews had departed the country.
 The last Jews left legally in 1941.
-Almost all Jews who remained after this time were murdered in the Holocaust.
+Almost all Jews who remained after this time were murdered in the Holocaust, estimated to be 65,000 people.

 Some foreign officials assisted by issuing far more visas than they were officially allowed to.
 The Chinese consul to Austria, Ho Feng-Shan, risking his own life and his career rapidly approved the visa applications of thousands of Jews seeking to escape the Nazis.
 Among them were possibly the Austrian filmmakers Jacob and Luise Fleck, who got one of the last visas for China in 1940 and who then produced films with Chinese filmmakers in Shanghai.
 Ho's actions were recognized posthumously when he was awarded the title Righteous among the Nations by the Israeli organization Yad Vashem in 2001.